 Author's Notes: B/V AU's are my guilty pleasure.
-Written for the Spectrum Challenge in Maddie-san's LJ writing community (community[dot]livejournal[dot]com/bulmavegeta).
+Written for the Spectrum Challenge in Maddie-san's LJ writing community ( bulmavegeta).
 Inspired by Infinite Pen's "Technical Difficulties" and every single DBZ fic lisalu ever finished.

 Chapter One: Momentary Reprieve

-It had been barely two months since the Saiyan Radditz came to retrieve his brother Son Goku and complete the mission of purging Chikyuu.
+It had been barely two months since the Saiyan Radditz came to retrieve his brother Son Goku and complete the mission of purging Earth.
 The large man was defeated at the cost of Son Goku's life, and it only earned the blue planet a reprieve.
-Thanks to the Nameksei-jin's gloating, Radditz had learned of the Dragon Balls, and with his last breath he informed his two partners.
+Thanks to a certain green-skinned warrior's gloating, Radditz had learned of the Dragon Balls, and with his last breath he informed his two partners.